ShunichiroT/EasiGP/Data/README.md

   * start: the beginning location of the marker
   * end: the end location of the marker
   * name: name of each gene
-  * colour: allocated colour of each gene
+  * colour: allocated colour name in the colour palette (Circos plot tab on the GUI) of each gene
   * source: information source of each gene.
 Used as the name of each ring section for a circos plot
   * phenotype: target phenotype of each gene
   * population: target population of each gene (write "all" for across all populations).
-This is needed only when each population has different chromosome lengths.
+This is needed only when each population has different chromosome lengths

 * Rows: markers